Frome railway station: History

-Design

-Frome station was designed by J R Hannaford.
-It is one of the oldest through train shed railway stations still in operation in Britain.
+Frome station was designed by J R Hannaford, and is one of the oldest through train shed railway stations still in operation in Britain.
 The unusual station structure consists of a 120 by 48 foot (36.5 x 14.6 metres) timber train shed, supported by 12 composite trusses with a span of 49 ft.
 The station has two platforms, one of which is now unused due to the line being made into a single track.
 It is now a Grade II listed building.

-Early history

-Frome station was originally on the Wilts, Somerset and Weymouth Railway, a railway that linked the Great Western Railway (GWR) at Chippenham with Weymouth.
-The line was authorised by the Wilts, Somerset and Weymouth Railway Act 1845 (8 & 9 Vict. c. liii), was acquired by the GWR in 1850, reached Frome in the same year, and was completed throughout in 1857.
-The original route of this line is that of the loop line through Frome station.
-This line forms the basis for today's Bristol to Weymouth route.
+The station was originally on the Wilts, Somerset and Weymouth Railway, a railway that linked the Great Western Railway (GWR) at Chippenham with Weymouth.
+The line was authorised by the Wilts, Somerset and Weymouth Railway Act 1845 (8 & 9 Vict. c. liii), was acquired by the GWR in 1850, reached Frome in the same year (with the station opening on 7 October), and was completed throughout in 1857.
+The original route of this line is that of the loop line through Frome station, which now forms the basis for today's Bristol to Weymouth route.

 A branch from Frome, authorised by the same 1845 act, opened to freight traffic in 1854, originally as a broad gauge mineral line to Radstock with a station at Mells Junction (renamed Mells Road in 1898).
 It was converted to standard gauge in 1874 and opened to passenger traffic in 1875.
 At Radstock this line connected with the Bristol and North Somerset Railway, providing a more direct route to Bristol than that provided by the Wilts, Somerset and Weymouth Railway.
 Sidings were created in Frome to service local industry: in the 1870s for the Cockey gasworks at Welshmill and the cattlemarket in the town centre, and then in the 1890s for the Cockey engineering works in Garston.

 For the remainder of the 19th century, the GWR's principal route from London Paddington station to Exeter, Plymouth and Penzance was an indirect one via Bristol Temple Meads (the so-called Great Way Round).
-However, in 1895 the GWR directors announced that new lines were to be constructed to enable trains to reach Exeter, Plymouth and Penzance in a shorter time.
+However, in 1895 the GWR announced that new lines were to be constructed to enable trains to reach Exeter, Plymouth and Penzance in a shorter time.
 This involved improvements to the Berks and Hants Extension Railway and the Wilts, Somerset and Weymouth Line, together with the construction of the Castle Cary Cut-Off, which was opened from Castle Cary to the existing Bristol to Exeter line at Cogload Junction in 1906.
 This transformed Frome from a station on a secondary north to south line, to one on a main east to west route.
 The route resulting from these improvements and extensions forms the current London to Penzance line.
 In 1933 a by-pass route was constructed, enabling through traffic to avoid Frome station and the junction with the Radstock branch, and leaving the station on a looped branch as at present.